tytydraco/yessleep/out/My_scary_experience_with_the_Cinnamon_challenge.md

 “Why are they still acting like this?
 You just revealed the prank.
 It’s not funny anymore…”

-“Because they can’t see me either”, she said.
+“Because they really can’t see me”, she said.

 I tried to think back a few weeks.
 My sister and Jackie used to carpool to school together.
 They are both seniors in high school and Jackie used to come by almost every other day until a few weeks ago.
 Jackie’s mom had been by our house a few times since then and one time I remember seeing her crying and upset.